Prag8855/aab/content/guides/housing-scams.md

 Signs of a scam:

-- The landlord asks you to pay as soon as you sign the lease
+- 🛑 The landlord asks you to pay with Paypal, Western Union, MoneyGram, cryptocurrencies or cash
-- The landlord asks you to pay with Paypal, Western Union, MoneyGram, cryptocurrencies or cash
+- 🛑 The landlord asks you to pay as soon as you sign the lease[^26]
-- The landlord asks you to finish the booking on a different website
+- 🛑 The landlord asks you to finish the booking on a different website
-- The landlord's bank is in another country
+- ⚠️ The landlord's bank is in another country

 **Always pay rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).** Bank transfers to other countries are suspicious; the landlord's [[IBAN]] should start with "DE".[^16] Use [Wise](/out/transferwise) to make bank transfers from another country.
 If you pay in cash, ask for a receipt.
 Never pay with Paypal, Western Union or other payment services.[^8]